Flu Treatment With Antiviral Drugs

 Which Antiviral Drugs Are Recommended for Both Treatment and Prevention of the Flu?

 The CDC recommends the antiviral drugs Relenza and Tamiflu.
-Tamiflu, which is taken by mouth, is approved for both treating and preventing flu in people one year of age and older.
+Tamiflu, which is taken by mouth, is approved for treating flu is those over 2 weeks of age and preventing flu in people one year of age and older.
 Relenza is approved for treating flu in people 7 years and older and for preventing flu in people 5 years and older.
 Relenza is inhaled through the mouth.

 Both Relenza and Tamiflu are most effective when given within 48 hours of the onset of flu symptoms, although they may still prevent severe flu complications when given more than 48 hours after symptoms appear.